Splendor Solis: Gallery

 First Parable: alchemists quarry into a rock in nature.

 Other Parable: man ascends ladder propped against a gold tree, around whose root a crown is entwined.

 Third Parable: androgynous regal figure holds a sceptre and a golden orb, while in the background, an old king is drowning in a river.

 Fourth Parable: queen offers a robe to a man with a jet black body except for his bright red head and right arm, as well as his white left arm.
 The man is rising from a dirty pond, his head partially enclosed by a glass globe.

 Fifth Parable: winged figure with two heads, one male, one female, grasps an egg and a highly reflective shield.
 The male head radiates gold, the female head silver.

 Sixth Parable: a tousled man holds a golden head, while the discombobulated body lies at his feet.

 Seventh Parable: man with beard sits in a bath in a courtyard, while a manservant tends the fire beneath.

 Fourth Treatise: small naked man within a glass vessel pours liquid down the throat of a dragon.
-Scene below a heavenly silver chariot driven by Mercury and drawn by dragons bearing the signs for Aries and Aquarius on its wheels.
+Scene below a heavenly silver chariot driven by a man holding a caduceus and drawn by dragons bearing the signs for Capricorn and Aquarius on its wheels.
+The zodiacal signs and the activities shown in the background indicate the driver is Saturn, but the caduceus is associated with Mercury.

 Fourth Treatise: three birds engage in ground combat in glass vessel.
-Scene occurs below a silver heavenly chariot drawn by peacocks and driven by a man showing the signs for Sagittarius and Pieces on its wheels.
+Scene occurs below a silver heavenly chariot drawn by peacocks and driven by a man (Jupiter) showing the signs for Sagittarius and Pisces on its wheels.
+Jupiter is normally associated with eagles, and his wife, Juno, with peacocks.